BlackChaose/ascetic-helpers/README.md

 *	group_wrapper - ? //fixme
 *	jpegToPdf - convert some images to sinlge pdf (A4)
 * 	snapDiff - create snaps by selectors
+*	mobileInput - input with select mobile code by countries